CloudBoltSoftware/cloudbolt-collector-helm/README.md

 # cloudbolt-collector-helm

-Deploys a Kubernetes pod to gather data and create reports on resource usage, expenses, and other potential aspects.
+Deploys an application that will extract the cluster data and send it to cost platform.

 ## Requirements
 - [Helm Chart](https://helm.sh/docs/)

 To Install Helm Chart run these commands in your environment:
 ```console
 curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3